Deia is a village in the northwest of Majorca half an hour from Palma, between Valldemossa, Soller and Bunyola.

 Apart from an interesting museum of archaeology, the village also holds a music festival, the Festival de Deia, in July and August.

-The events aren’t advertised; they don’t need to be, with a grapevine which functions better than any marketing campaign.
+The events aren’t advertised; they don’t need to be, with a grapevine that functions better than any marketing campaign.

 The wooden pews in the church are full to bursting every night of the festival – often with people who have never been to a church service before in their lives.